 As the Trump bump (the subscription surge in some leading US news media) showed, the most triggering issues are political topics that polarize the audience.
 Covering polarizing issues for better soliciting of support, the media are incentivised to seek and reproduce polarization for the next rounds of soliciting.
 They change the picture of the world and they change their audiences, agitating them into more polarization, for profit.

-The source of revenue impacts the mechanisms of selection in agenda-setting.
-Reliance either on ad revenue or reader revenue incentivizes the media to paint two different and even opposite pictures of the world.
+Reliance on either ad revenue or reader revenue incites the media to paint two different and even opposite pictures of the world.
 The media relying on ad revenue makes the world look pleasant.
 The media relying on reader revenue makes the world look grim.
 The decline in the media business caused by the internet has not distorted the picture of the world in the media; it has distorted the habitual distortion.

 There is no evil plot, nor ‘liberal bias’, nor ‘right-wing conspiracy’ behind it.
 Such are the environmental settings of a media industry that is losing its ad revenue and news business to the internet.
 The media based on the subscription-membership business model must push pressing political issues and therefore be polarizing.
 This is their survival mode.
 They will not extinguish social and political conflicts but rather fire them up.